 Positron emission tomography (PET) is a modern non-invasive imaging technique for quantification of radioactivity in vivo.
-It involves the intravenous injection of a positron-emitting radiopharmaceutical, waiting to allow for systemic distribution, and then scanning to detect and quantification of patterns of radiopharmaceutical accumulation in the body is detected, quantified and interpreted.
+It involves the intravenous injection of a positron-emitting radiopharmaceutical, waiting to allow for systemic distribution, and then scanning to detect and quantification of patterns of radiopharmaceutical accumulation in the body.

-A radiolabelled bio compound such as 2-fluoro-2-deoxy-D-glucose (FDG) is injected intravenously.
+A radiolabelled biological compound such as 2-deoxy-2-(18F)fluoro-D-glucose (FDG) is injected intravenously.

 Uptake of this compound followed by further breakdown occurs in the cells.
 Tumour cells have a high metabolic rate, and hence this compound is also metabolised by tumour cells.

 FDG is metabolised to FDG-6-phosphate which cannot be further metabolised by tumour cells, and hence it accumulates and concentrates in tumour cells.
 This accumulation is detected and quantified.

-Radionuclides (which are labelled to the FDG) decay in the body with the release of a positron (anti-particle of the electron, sometimes referred to as a β+ particle).
-The positron travels a short distance and annihilates with an anti-particle (electron).
-The annihilation reaction results in the formation of two high energy photons which travel in opposite directions.
+Radionuclides decay in the body with the release of a positron (anti-particle of the electron, sometimes referred to as a β+ particle).
+The positron travels a short distance and annihilates with an electron.
+The annihilation reaction results in the formation of two high energy photons which travel in diametrically opposite directions.

 Each photon has an energy of 511 keV.
 Two detectors at opposite ends facing each other detect these two photons travelling in opposite directions, and the radioactivity is localised somewhere along a line between the two detectors.
-This is refered to as the line of response.
+This is referred to as the line of response.

 - fasting for 4-6 hours